pzhaojohnson/rnacanvas.toolbar/README.md

 ## `ToolbarToggle`

-The `ToolbarToggle` represents the toolbar toggle for the RNAcanvas app, which is used to reposition and hide/unhide the toolbar.
+The `ToolbarToggle` class represents the toolbar toggle for the RNAcanvas app, which is used to reposition and hide/unhide the toolbar.

 ```javascript